The Monday Memo from John Stanko

 FAILURE IGNORED

-Let's first look at baseball.
+Let's first look at baseball (sorry to my non-U.S. readers).
 The best batters in baseball failed at least 65 percent of the time when they came to bat.
 The best pitchers failed as many as 40 percent of the time when they pitched, not to mention how many "non-strikes" they threw.
 The best fielders failed only about 10 percent of the time, but some of the managers remembered in the hall of failure lost almost as many games as they won.

 In football, the hall of failure quarterbacks missed 50 percent of their pass attempts.
 The best running backs fumbled numerous times and the best defenders missed many tackles.
 In basketball, some of those enshrined in the hall missed 40 percent of their free throws.
 Others turned the ball over (gave it to the other team) hundreds of times and many lost games for their team when it counted most -- at the very end when they were the last ones to touch the ball.